 Along the Oyggjarvegur route you can stop by Norðradalsskarð mountain pass where you will have a magnificent view of Koltur island inhabited by a single person.
 Make sure to stop by the only prison in the Faroe Islands located far away from everything up on a hillside with gorgeous view of the Kaldbaksfjørður fjord.

 The Faroe Islands is uncrowded and never more so than in winter.
+This picture is taken just beside the grand Fossá waterfall on Streymoy island.
 Photo by @p_kuzovkova on Instagram.

 Travelling to the Faroe Islands in off-season is for those people that are different, people with personality and character.
 You will be secured scenic terrains and breathtakingly amazing landscapes.
 Most of all you will greet the great outdoors and recharge.